 Parameter Data Items

-This section should identify parameter data items added or changed by this project and the certification approach used on this project.
+This section should identify parameter data items added or changed by this project and the certification approach used on this project as described in DO-178C.

-Note: The term Parameter Data Items was introduced in DO-178C, but the concept behind this term is also applicable to DO-178C as FAA Order 8110.49 Change 1 & 2 chapter 15 identified these as Airborne System Databases and Aeronautical Databases.
-The term database was widely misunderstood by industry which is why the term changed.

 <For Lori: Assumption is this is not applicable.
 DLSS-18371 has been created for future sprints>